rifatrakib/practical-pydantic/validators/README.md

 #### Subclass Validators and `each_item`

 If using a validator with a subclass that references a `List` type field on a parent class, using `each_item=True` will cause the validator not to run; instead, the list must be iterated over programmatically.

+#### Validate Always

+For performance reasons, by default validators are not called for fields when a value is not supplied.
+However there are situations where it may be useful or required to always call the validator, e.g. to set a dynamic default value.

+You'll often want to use this together with `pre`, since otherwise with `always=True` pydantic would try to validate the default `None` which would cause an error.